-Policy XX: Phasing residential growth
+Policy 1: Phasing residential growth

-The Parish Council will work with the district council to support a sustainable rate of growth in Poringland.
-This will include making the case for a pause to the delivery of growth in the village as part of the next local plan, such that allocations are programmed to start in the second five-year period of the local plan following adoption.
+The Parish Council will work with the Greater Norwich planning authorities to support a sustainable rate of growth in Poringland.
+This will include seeking a pause to the delivery of growth in the village as part of the next local plan, such that allocations are programmed to start in the second five-year period of the local plan following adoption.